 Ownership of a water allocation title can be traded, similar to the sale of land title transfer types: WA sale; Devised by Will; Deed of Gift; Court Order; Mortgagee in Possession.

-Upon entering a sale contract the purchaser and seller complete an Application for Water Supply Contract Form.
+Upon entering a sale contract the purchaser and seller must complete an Application for Water Supply Contract Form (found on our forms page, here).
 The application is completed and submitted to Sunwater with the required documentation detailed on the form.

 Required documents to commence must be provided by Solicitor/Purchaser: